-- "active buyers" in a given period are to user accounts that placed one or more orders (i) on our Pinduoduo mobile app or (ii) through social networks or access points in that period, regardless of whether the products and services are actually sold, delivered or returned; - "active merchants" in a given period are to merchant accounts that had one or more orders shipped to a buyer on our Pinduoduo mobile platform in that period, regardless of whether the buyer returns the merchandise or the merchant refunds the purchase price; - "ADRs" are to the American depositary receipts that evidence our ADSs; - "ADSs" are to our American depositary shares, each of which represents four Class A ordinary shares, par value US\$0.00005 each; - "annual spending per active buyer" in a given year are to the quotient of total GMV in that year divided by the number of active buyers in the same year; - "convertible notes" are our convertible senior notes due 2025 concurrently offered pursuant to a separate prospectus supplement and accompanying prospectus; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus supplement only, Hong Kong, Macau and Taiwan; - \ "GMV" are to the total value of all orders for products and services placed on our Pinduoduo mobile platform, regardless of whether the products and services are actually sold, delivered or returned.
+- "active buyers" in a given period are to user accounts that placed one or more orders (i) on our Pinduoduo mobile app or (ii) through social networks or access points in that period, regardless of whether the products and services are actually sold, delivered or returned; - "active merchants" in a given period are to merchant accounts that had one or more orders shipped to a buyer on our Pinduoduo mobile platform in that period, regardless of whether the buyer returns the merchandise or the merchant refunds the purchase price; - "ADRs" are to the American depositary receipts that evidence our ADSs; - "ADSs" are to our American depositary shares, each of which represents four Class A ordinary shares, par value U\$\$0.00005 each; - "annual spending per active buyer" in a given year are to the quotient of total GMV in that year divided by the number of active buyers in the same year; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus supplement only, Hong Kong, Macau and Taiwan; - "GMV" are to the total value of all orders for products and services placed on our Pinduoduo mobile platform, regardless of whether the products and services are actually sold, delivered or returned.
 Buyers on our platform are not charged for shipping fees in addition to the listed price of merchandise.
 Hence, merchants may embed the shipping fees in the listed price.
 If embedded, then the shipping fees are included in our GMV.
 As a prudential matter aimed at eliminating any influence on our GMV of irregular transactions, we exclude from our calculation of GMV transactions in certain product categories over certain amounts and transactions by buyers in certain product categories over a certain amount per day; - "monthly active users" are to the number of user accounts that visited our Pinduoduo mobile app during a given month, which does not include those that accessed our platform through social networks and access points;